The Last Word (a Classic Gin Cocktail)

 • Fresh-squeezed lime juice

 • Luxardo cherry.
-I'd say this is negotiable, but... well... it's really not.
-Yes, each cherry is about $1, but oddly they're worth every penny.
-Look for them in a jar at your liqueur store; this drink won't be nearly as seductive and special without one.
-You'll see in these photos that I also garnished this one with orange peel, which is definitely not traditional but it complements the flavors in the drink nicely.
+These cocktail cherries are an investment, but they're well worth it.
+Look for them in a jar at high-end liquor stores.
+You'll see in these photos that I also garnished this one with orange peel, which is definitely not traditional, but the aroma complements the flavors in the drink nicely.

 Closing Thoughts

-This prohibition-era classic has developed a cult following, which now decidedly includes us.
-Something about it just keeps us coming back for more.
-Is it the seductive flavor combination?
+Something about this historic cocktail just keeps you coming back for more.
+Is it the intriguing flavor combination?
 The simple, quick recipe?
-The intriguing balance?
-Who knows, but we're hooked and I hope you will be too.
+The unique green color against the dark cherry?
+Who knows, but I hope you love it as much as I do.

 Share It!